 And now for the pie charts!

-Riders again were responsible for over 75% of their injuries by colliding with other vehicles.
+Riders were responsible for just under 75% of their injuries by colliding with other vehicles.

 When is it safe to ride?